 1. All Natural, All the Time

 According to the United States Department of Agriculture, one of the biggest trends in the food and beverage industry is consumer demand for all-natural and organic food and beverages.
 In fact, this trend continues to show double-digit growth.
-The shift toward organic and all-natural food begins on the farm and extends down the line to processing and packaging.
-For food and beverage manufacturers, that means aligning your processing facility to support the organic food movement.… Read more
+The shift toward organic and all-natural food begins on the farm and extends down the line to processing and packaging, and could affect the food and beverage equipment that manufacturers utilize.… Read more

 A cow that is milking can eat about 100 pounds of feed each day.
 That adds up.
 So, if you run a dairy farm, you obviously want to get as much milk as possible out of your feed costs.
 In this post, we’ll share three tips for helping your dairy cows meet or exceed the production average of six-to-seven gallons of milk per day.